 Since this is a debut novel, admittedly what has been accomplished here is very promising, despite the drawbacks.
 Certainly the metaphors here are marvelously developed and the main character of Ginny is both vivid and an excellent example of how to use this literary mechanic.
 Adams’ writing style is crisp and clear, which has been interspersed with just the right amount of imagery to imbue it with a Gothic mood that mirrors the home where this story takes place.
 With all this, I feel confident in recommending this book and giving it a solid four out of five stars.
 I look forward to reading more from Adams in the future.

-“Behaviour of Moths” by Poppy Adams was first published in the UK, and released in the US under the name “The Sister,” which is available from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), the website eBook.com, iTunes (in iBook or audiobook form), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (promoting libraries and literacy worldwide), or from an IndieBound store near you.
+“Behaviour of Moths” by Poppy Adams was first published in the UK, and released in the US under the name “The Sister,” which is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), the website eBook.com, iTunes (in iBook or audiobook form), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (promoting libraries and literacy worldwide), or from an IndieBound store near you.